Big news! Sweet Life has officially launched our WhatsApp diabetes education chatbot. Find out more here!

 - What are my diabetes rights?

 “We know that the only way to turn the diabetes situation in South Africa around is by empowering individuals.
-We developed this first version of the Sweet Life Chatbot to do just that: offer the right information to the right person, exactly when they need it.”
+We developed this first version to do just that: offer the right information to the right person, exactly when they need it.”

 Bridget McNulty, co-founder of Sweet Life